deeleman/git-squid/README.md

 ## Key Features
 - **Effortless Configuration:** GitSquid provides a visual interface that allows you to easily configure and update your personal token and monitored repository.
 No more hassle with manual setups – everything is streamlined for convenience from the first time you open the application.

+- **Multiple repositories support:** GitSquid empowers you to effortlessly track and manage issues across multiple GitHub repositories, all in one intuitive platform.
+Stay organized and enhance productivity with real-time monitoring and updates..

-- **Advanced Encryption:** Your privacy is a top priority and that's why GitSquid uses AES-256 symmetric encryption to securely persist all your personal data and browsing history, ensuring that your sensitive information remains safe, both during usage and after.
+- **Advanced Encryption:** Your privacy is a top priority and that's why GitSquid uses AES-256 symmetric encryption to securely persist all your personal data, ensuring that your sensitive information remains safe, both during usage and after.

 - **Responsive data fetching** GitSquid keeps track of your viewing progress and will fetch additional content whenever available as you scroll the issues list.
 Moreover, you can ping the GitHub services anytime to also fetch the latest issues created during your session.